dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_progbasics.md

 The other operators can't be used on lists, including raising to power.

 #### What is the purpose of the in and not in membership operators in Python?

+Membership operators are operators used to validate the membership of a value.
+It tests for membership in a sequence, such as strings, lists, or tuples.

+        x = 24
+        y = 20
+        numbers = [10, 20, 30, 40, 50]
+        if x not in numbers:
+            print("x is NOT in numbers")
+        else:
+            print("x is in numbers")
+        if y in numbers:
+            print("y is present in the given numbers")
+        else:
+            print("y is NOT present in the given numbers")
+        # x is NOT in numbers
+        # y is present in the given numbers

 #### What does the + operator mean when used with strings in Python?

+The + operator performs the concatenation operation between strings, placing the second string at the end of the first to form one final longer string.

+        a = 'abra'
+        b = 'cadabra'
+        print(a+b)
+        # abracadabra

 #### Explain f strings in Python.
 #### Name 4 iterable types in Python.
 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?